 2. Your reading level

 Whenever you can, you should read things that you enjoy.
 You should also choose books that are at an English level just above the one you’re most comfortable with.
-You want to challenge yourself just enough to learn new things, but not enough to get frustrated with your reading.
+You want to challenge yourself enough to learn new things, but not so much that you frustrated with your reading.

 Not sure where to start?
-There are lots of places online where you can find recommendations for books:
+There are lots of places online where you can find recommendations for books to learn English reading: